Angelikabeloz/electricity-demand-thesis/README.md

 - Comparison plots with confidence intervals across different model specifications
 - Predicted vs. actual demand plots
 - Feature importance charts
 - Regression results on smart meter rollout and demand elasticity

+## Folder: `Individual_bidding_zones`

+This folder contains the notebook `zone_variable.ipynb`, which estimates the Model 5 specification separately for each bidding zone (country-level analysis).
+The notebook includes three versions of the model:

+1. **Log-transformed model with normalized demand** – demand is normalized by annual mean and then log-transformed.
+2. **Model without log transformation but with normalized demand** – estimates in absolute values but scaled by zone/year.
+3. **Log-transformed model without normalization** – demand is used in absolute terms but log-transformed to capture relative changes.

+These models allow for a detailed comparison of elasticity across countries using consistent methods.